 If a Master Database download is interrupted, Websense software attempts to resume the download automatically.
 If Filtering Service is able to reconnect to the download server, the download resumes from where it was interrupted.

 You can manually restart a failed or interrupted download.
 This does not resume the download from the point of interruption, but instead restarts the process from the beginning.

-- 1. In TRITON Web Security, go to Status > Dashboard and click Database Download. - 2.
+- 1. In the Web module of the TRITON Manager, go to the Status > Dashboard page and click Database Download. - 2.
 Click Stop All Updates to stop the interrupted process. - 3.
 Select a Filtering Service instance and click Update, or click Update All, to restart the download process from the beginning.